WebRPG-org/Darlos9D-TurnBasedStrategy/js/plugins/README-TBS.txt

 	enemyId,
 	startingX,
 	startingY,
+	surprised,
 	label,
 	labelType
 );

-Use this to add an enemy to a force before starting a battle. startingX and startingY determines where on the map the character begins the battle. label is a string that is added after the enemy's name. if the string "replace" is passed in as the labelType, the label will instead completely replace the enemy's name.
+Use this to add an enemy to a force before starting a battle. startingX and startingY determines where on the map the character begins the battle. surprised will cause the member to skip the first round of combat. label is a string that is added after the enemy's name. if the string "replace" is passed in as the labelType, the label will instead completely replace the enemy's name.

 -----------------------------------------------------
 $gameSystem.setTbsForceEnemyForce(